Zahedan: Climate

+Zahedan experiences very hot summers, there are 84.7 days per year with maximum temperature above 35 C, of which 7 days have a daily maximum above 40 C. Winters are quite cold with minimum temperatures below 0 C for 43.7 days annually.
+Zahedan also experiences 81.3 days a year with haze.

 Economy

 Zahedan is the main economic center of the region and home to many small- and medium-scale industries.
 Its main products include cotton textiles, woven and hand-knotted rugs, ceramics, processed foods, livestock feed, processed hides, milled rice, brick, reed mats and baskets.

 Transport

 Zahedan is served by Zahedan International Airport.

 Highway 95 links Zahedan to Tehran and Mashhad in the north and the port of Bandar Chabahar on the Sea of Oman in the south, and Highway 84 to the Pakistani city of Quetta in the east and to Kerman in the west.